 The terms of the corporate services agreement in place between the Company and the Administrator provide for a single fee for the provision of corporate administration services (including the making available of individuals to act as directors of the Company).
-Lina Chi McGrath and Yusni Md Isa, were both appointed as directors of the Company on the 16 November 2018.
+Lina Chi McGrath and Yusni Md Isa, were both appointed as directors of the Company on the 14 September 2018 and resigned on the 4 September 2020.
+Amanda Donohue and Vicki Gorman-Meade were both appointed as directors of the Company on the 4 September 2020.
 These individuals acting as directors do not (and will not), in their personal capacity or any other capacity, receive any fee for acting or having acted as directors of the Company.
 For the avoidance of doubt, notwithstanding that the directors of the Company are employees of the Administrator, they each do not receive any remuneration for acting as directors of the Company.

-The fees received by the Administrator as outlined in Note 7, include €6,000 as consideration for making available these individuals to act as directors of the Company, for the period from 16 November 2018 to 31 December 2019.
+The fees received by the Administrator as outlined in Note 7, include ε 6,000 as consideration for making available these individuals to act as directors of the Company, for the financial year ended 31 December 2020 (2019: ε 6,000).

-SREO 4 Designated Activity Company is a related entity as it is also managed by NorthWall Capital LLP to invest in the Spanish SPV's in conjunction with SREO 2 Designated Activity Company.
+SREO 2 Designated Activity Company is a related entity as it is also managed by NorthWall Capital LLP and invests in the Spanish SPV's in conjunction with SREO 4 Designated Activity Company.

-Denis Kissane, an independent director of the Company appointed on 1 January 2019, also received director's fee of €7,500 during the financial period of which nil is outstanding as at 31 December 2019.
+Denis Kissane, an independent director of the Company appointed on 1 January 2019, also received director's fee of €7,200 during the financial year (2019: €7,500) of which nil is outstanding as at 31 December 2020 (2019: Nil).